Table of Contents

 operating systems are provided as a single CD-ROM image file which

-This image file is located in the installation directory of
+file is located in the installation directory of Oracle VM VirtualBox.

 The Guest Additions offer the following features:

 Mouse pointer integration.
-To overcome the limitations for mouse support described in Section 1.9.2, “Capturing and Releasing Keyboard and Mouse”, this feature provides you with seamless mouse support.
-You will only have one mouse pointer and pressing the Host key is no longer required to "free" the mouse from being captured by the guest OS.
-To make this work, a special mouse driver is installed in the guest that communicates with the "real" mouse driver on your host and moves the guest mouse pointer accordingly.
+To overcome the limitations for mouse support described in Section 1.8.2, “Capturing and Releasing Keyboard and Mouse”, this feature provides you with seamless mouse support.
+You will only have one mouse pointer and pressing the Host key is no longer required to free the mouse from being captured by the guest OS.
+To make this work, a special mouse driver is installed in the guest that communicates with the physical mouse driver on your host and moves the guest mouse pointer accordingly.

 Better video support.
 While the virtual graphics card which Oracle VM VirtualBox emulates for any guest operating system provides all the basic features, the custom video drivers that are installed with the Guest Additions provide you with extra high and non-standard video modes, as well as accelerated video performance.